geotools/geotools/docs/user/tutorial/datastore/store.rst

 #.
 Our first responsibility is to implement a CSVFeatureWriter for internal use.
 Transaction and Event
    Notification are handled by wrappers applied to our CSVFeatureWriter.

-   There is one optimisation we are asked to handle, if the user is simply addiing content we can skip to the end of the file and append content on the end.

    .. literalinclude:: /../../modules/unsupported/csv/src/main/java/org/geotools/data/csv/CSVFeatureStore.java
       :language: java